rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

     git clone https://github.com/rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement.git

-or download zip and unzip the repository into a directory of your choice.
+and unzip into a directory of your choice.

 ### Dependencies ###